 - Museum of Moroccan Judaism – explore the 2000-year history of Jewish people living in Morocco in this beautiful museum.
 It is especially unique as it is the only Jewish history museum in the Arab world.

 - Musée de la Fondation Abderrahman Slaoui – a stunning private collection of Moroccan arts including travel posters, ceramics, furniture, and jewelry.

-- Dar El Ala – this museum is perfect for the music lover!
+- Dar El Ala – this museum is perfect for music lovers!
 Specializing in Moroccan Andalusian music including instruments, art, and performances.

-Want more advice on Casablanca?
+Want more advice on things to do in Casablanca?
 Check out our favorite travel guides!